October 21, 2019 Reading Time: 4 minutes

 14Ivarsson, C. (2018).
 Lion’s Blood: Social Media, Everyday Nationalism and Anti-Muslim Mobilisation among Sinhala-Buddhist Youth.
 Contemporary South Asia.
 27(2): 1–15.
 [Online] Available at: https://www.tandfonline.com/doi/full/10.1080/09584935.2018.1528210 [Accessed 08 October 2019].

 15Centre for Policy Alternatives.
 (2019).
 Concerns around and challenges arising from Facebook’s communications policy in Sri Lanka.
 Available at: https://www.cpalanka.org/category/new-media/ [Accessed 09 October 2019].

-*Sandunika Hasangani is a Research Fellow at the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI).
+*Sandunika Hasangani is a Research Fellow at the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI) in Colombo.
 The opinions expressed in this article are the author’s own views.
 They are not the institutional views of LKI, and do not necessarily represent or reflect the position of any other institution or individual with which the author is affiliated.